destuar/JAMS_SI_Study_1/docs/Methodology_Supp.md

 # Methodology: Analyzing Facebook Comment Reactions to Corporate DEI Actions

 ## Objective
-This project analyzes ~28,000 public Facebook comments surrounding corporate DEI decisions to quantify comment Relevance (to DEI), Stance (pro/anti/neutral), and Purchase Intent (buy/boycott/neutral).
+This project analyzes **33,872** public Facebook comments surrounding corporate DEI decisions (collected **15 days before and 30 days after** the announcement) to quantify comment Relevance (to DEI), Stance (pro/anti/neutral), and Purchase Intent (buy/boycott/neutral).
 The methodology follows a phased, reproducible workflow designed for submission to the *Journal of the Academy of Marketing Science (JAMS)*, leveraging a specific, lean technology stack (see Phase 10).

 ## 1. Phase 1: Data Collection – Manual Extraction & Initial Processing
    - **Manual Comment Extraction:**